Coronavirus outbreak: How children across world fall victims to cyberbullying during lockdown

 The UNICEF also urged the parents to ensure children's devices have the latest software updates and antivirus programs.
 Have open dialogues with children on how and with whom they are communicating online.
 Work with children to establish rules for how, when, and where the internet can be used and be familiar with school district policies and local reporting mechanisms and have access to numbers of support helplines and hotline handy.

-On Wednesday, the Ministry of Home Affairs (MHA), on Wednesday, issued a revised guidelines to be taken by the ministries and government departments from state and Union Territory (UT).
+On Wednesday, the Ministry of Home Affairs (MHA), on Wednesday, issued revised guidelines to be taken by the ministries and government departments from state and Union Territory (UT).

 According to the improvised guidelines by the MHA, sports complexes, swimming pools, bars, cinema halls, malls and shopping complexes would remain closed till May 3.